Jessica Jung: 2007–2014: Girls' Generation and solo activities

-On September 30, 2014, Jessica announced on her personal Weibo account that she had been "forced out" of the group.
+On September 30, 2014, Jung announced on her personal Weibo account that she had been "forced out" of the group.
 SM Entertainment later confirmed this, stating that Jung would no longer be a member of Girls' Generation.
 The company also stated that Girls' Generation would continue to promote with eight members while it would still manage her solo activities.
-Jessica also released a statement of her own through her fashion company, Blanc Group, explaining that she had been asked to leave Girls' Generation by the agency and the other members of the group.
-Jessica's final song with Girls' Generation was "Divine", which was included in the repackaged version of their Japanese greatest hits album, The Best.
+Jung also released a statement of her own through her fashion company, Blanc Group, explaining that she had been asked to leave Girls' Generation by the agency and the other members of the group.
+Jung's final song with Girls' Generation was "Divine", which was included in the repackaged version of their Japanese greatest hits album, The Best.